handtracking-io/yoha/README.md

 ### Performance

-YoHa was build with performance in mind.
+YoHa was built with performance in mind.
 It is able to provide realtime user experience on a broad range of laptops and desktop devices.
 The performance on mobile devices is not great which hopefuly will change with the further development of inference frameworks like